Student release

 • video export

-It also provides the starting point for Part 3 motion preview and evidence export where appropriate after the later brief is released.
+It also provides the starting point for Part 3 motion preview and evidence export.